Skip to content

 - BC Air Quality Index (Environment Canada) – Includes air quality data, interactive maps, and link to smoke forecasts.

 - BC Wildfire Service 1-888-336-7378 (3FOREST) – Includes an interactive wildfire map, wildfires of note, information bulletins, wildfire prevention information, and fire bans and restrictions.
+Note that they offer a comprehensive app for both IOS and Android.

 - DriveBC 1-800-550-4997 – Includes help for planning routes, information on variable speed limit signs, major events, and highway webcams.
 Current road conditions and events, Highway Cams, BC Highway Cams, Plan Your Route, Inland Ferry Schedule, Border Delays, Report a Highway Problem.